deecewan/genbank-type-provider/report/src/02_program_and_design.md

 - widen the scope of the types provided to allow for more sources than just GenBank

+- release a type provider to the community to assist in the simplification of programmatic access to bioinformatic data

 ## Steps for completion

 Firstly, an in-depth look into the existing type provider (available [here](https://github.com/jamesmhogan/Experimental-dotnetbioGenBankProvider)) will be done in order to figure out exactly what needs to be changed.
+This type provider was completed using the .NET Bio library. .NET Bio provides a range of parsers and formatters, so an exploration of this library will provide a good stepping stone to decide what is feasible to complete within the available timeframe.

-Examining the syntax of the GenBank database format will be required to find out what is available to extend the project.
+As part of understanding the .NET Bio library, it is important to examine the syntax of the GenBank database format will be required to find out what is available to extend the project.
+The GenBank format is a commonly used format in the industry, so it is critical that it be understood correctly to build accurate parsers (or to ensure existing parsers are working as intended).
+This will involve finding any relevant specifications.

 Consult with the community of potential users to determine what is required, and decide on a feature set for the 'optimal' case solution.
+The existing implementation already has some proposed future work that can be used as a starting point.
+Given that a goal of this research is to provide a tool to the community, it is important that the delivered tool actually suits the purposes required.

 Further research on type providers and their creation through way of tutorials by leaders in the space, such as Tomas Petricek and Don Syme.
+There are many learning resources, both written and in video form, that can be used to better understand type providers at a core level.